 |ENERGY STAR Score||Energy Grade under LL33/2018|

 A building can continue operating regardless of the grade obtained, but displaying the ENERGY STAR score and energy grade is legally required.
 The only exception is the grade N, which is not displayed - doing so can cause the wrong impression that the building has a low score, instead of being an ungraded property.

 The original version of Local Law 33 only required the A to F grade and not the ENERGY STAR score.
 However, the NYC Urban Green Council suggested a modification to also indicate the numerical score as well.
 Displaying only the letter was unfair for some property owners:

-For example, a “B” building with an ENERGY STAR score of 89 is much more efficient than a “B” building with a score of 50.
+For example, a “B” building with an ENERGY STAR score of 84 is more efficient than a “B” building with a score of 70.

 If only the grade B is displayed and not the score, it gives the wrong impression that both buildings have equivalent performance.

 Getting an A can be challenging for building owners, since the ENERGY STAR score is comparative: it indicates how the building matches up when compared with others of the same type in the same climate zone.
 A score above 85 means the building is among the top 15% of performers.
 Nevertheless, energy efficiency measures boost the ENERGY STAR score, and this is a visible improvement in the grading system.